 - iOS Debug/Build – Building and testing of iOS apps in Visual Studio from a Windows machine.

 - Check In/Out – Allows developers in Visual Studio on Windows or Xamarin Studio on a Mac to check source code in and out of version control.

 - Auto Build/Unit Testing – Provides automatic mobile app builds and running of unit tests on check in of new or modified source code to version control.

-- Visual Studio with Xamarin (Windows only) – Install Visual Studio 2013 Professional, Visual Studio 2013 Ultimate, or any edition of Visual Studio 2015 (including the free Community Edition).
+- Visual Studio with Xamarin (Windows only) – Install Visual Studio 2013 Professional or Ultimate, or any edition of Visual Studio 2015 or 2017.
 Configure Visual Studio with Xamarin for intended platform targets.
 See the Xamarin Installation Guide.
-Note that with Visual Studio 2015, you can install Xamarin as part of Visual Studio setup.
-Select the custom install option and check the C#/Xamarin box under Cross-Platform Development.
+Note that with Visual Studio 2015 and 2017, you can install Xamarin as part of Visual Studio setup.

 - Xamarin Studio (Mac only) – Install Xamarin Studio, Xamarin.Android, and Xamarin.iOS.

 - Team Foundation Server – Install and configure any edition of Team Foundation Server including TFS Express.